On April 16 and 17, CAIDA will host the 11th workshop on Active Internet Measurements (AIMS 2019) on the UC San Diego

 - Scott Jordan (University of California, Irvine), A First Look at the FCC's Measuring Mobile Broadband Data

-- Shiwei Zhang (Southern University of Science and Technology), An In-Depth Understanding of Mobile Network Behavior and Application Performance
+- Shiwei Zhang (Southern University of Science and Technology), An Empirical Study of Mobile Network Behavior and Application Performance in the Wild

 - Renata Texeira (Inria / Stanford), NetMicroscope: Passive Measurements of Residential Internet Performance (see related: tech report)